 - A current and completed volunteer registration form.
-This must be completed each school year. - Copy of a recent TB test or chest x-ray form indicating a negative result every four years. - A completed and cleared Volunteer Sex Offender Check Authorization Form (SOC-1) and, if necessary, a completed and cleared Finderprinting and Criminal Volunteer Background Check Authorization Form (BC-1).
-The sex offender form must be completed each school year.
-There is no charge for this clearance.
-There is charge а for fingerprinting and the results are good for the duration of "uninterrupted" volunteering in the district.
-Call 643-7449 for more information. - To drive on field trips volunteers need to have a DMV clearance, which can take up to 4 weeks to secure.
+This must be completed each school year. - Copy of a recent TB test or chest x-ray form indicating a negative result every four years. - A completed and cleared Volunteer Sex Offender Check Authorization Form (SOC-1) and, if necessary, a completed and cleared Volunteer Fingerprinting and Criminal Background Check Authorization Form (BC-1).
+There is no charge for the sex offender clearance form.
+There is a charge for fingerprinting and the results are good for the duration of "uninterrupted" volunteering in the district.
+Call 643-7455 for more information. - To drive on field trips volunteers need to have a DMV clearance, which can take up to 4 weeks to secure.
 In addition, volunteer drivers must submit proof of insurance that meets the district's strict coverage requirements

 Please do not wait until the last minute to complete your volunteer packets.
-They take 4-6 weeks to process so we strongly encourage everyone to be proactive and take care of it at the beginning of the year.
+They take 4-6 weeks to process so we strongly encourage everyone to be proactive and take care of this at the beginning of the year.